Erzsébet Papp: Arrest

-While she wasn't a suspect in her sister's death, Papp's downfall came when she accidentally placed the brandy bottle on the liquor store shelf, with the shopkeeper selling it to a customer.
-As a result, two people drank from it, receiving severe poisoning, but managed to survive.
-Curious about what had caused it, authorities examined the bottle, discovering that it had a lethal dose of nicotine in it.
-Upon further investigation, it was revealed that the brandy bottle originally belonged to Erzsébet Papp, who had a suspicious history of close family and friends dying around her.
-An investigation was launched and the bodies of Tarnóczi, Rostár and her sister were exhumed for testing, confirming the authorities' suspicions that they had been poisoned.
+Papp's downfall came when she accidentally placed the brandy bottle on a liquor store shelf, and the shopkeeper sold it to a customer.
+Two people drank from it and suffered severe poisoning, but survived.
+The authorities discovered the nicotine in the bottle and traced its ownership to Erzsébet Papp, and her history of suspicious deaths around her.
+The bodies of Tarnóczi, Rostár and her sister were exhumed, and tests confirmed they had been poisoned.

-Erzsébet Papp was then arrested and charged with fourfold murder, but then released, as the authorities had insufficient evidence to detain her.
-This changed during the course of the investigation, as they gathered witness testimony that increasingly weighed in favor of her guilt.
-Papp was then rearrested and charged anew, and despite initially protesting her innocence, she eventually broke down and confessed to all four murders.
-At trial, Papp was found guilty and sentenced to life imprisonment, but upon appeal to the Curia, she was resentenced to death.
-On January 23, 1962, she was executed in Miskolc.
+Papp was arrested and charged with fourfold murder, then released due to lack of evidence.
+The investigation gathered witness testimony that increasingly weighed against her, and she was rearrested and charged.
+Initially protesting her innocence, Papp eventually broke down and confessed to all four murders.
+At trial, Papp was found guilty and sentenced to life imprisonment.
+Upon appeal to the Curia, she was resentenced to death.
+She was executed in Miskolc on January 23, 1962.